moothaa/INF8953CE/README.md

-# INF8953CE - FOO Team - Kaggle Competition
+# INF8953CE - Team Foo - Kaggle Competition

 This work has been done for a Kaggle competition for the course INF8953CE, during fall of 2020 at Polytechnic Montreal.
 The goal was to design a classification algorithm that can